 No Match Found

-For example, internal and external security are deeply interlinked, with global events having national and local effects and vice versa.
-This calls for a fundamental change in how we approach security.
+Internal and external security are deeply interlinked.
+Global events have national and local effects, and vice versa.
+This requires a fundamental change in the approach to security.
 We see that the subject of security is now on the agenda of more Ministries than Justice & Security and Defence alone.
 And if that isn’t yet the case, it should be.
 Consider, for instance, the Ministry of Defence and the Ministry of Foreign Affairs (external security), the Ministry of the Interior and Kingdom Relations (information provision and democracy), the Ministry of Economic Affairs (intellectual property and the challenges associated with technology), the Ministry of Agriculture, Nature and Food Quality (food safety) and the Ministry of Health, Welfare and Sport (preventing and combating pandemics).
 More attention should be paid to the coherence and alignment between them.

 But security has long since ceased to be a matter for the government alone.
 When it comes to creating security, it is desirable for government, businesses and citizens to be interwoven.
 We have previously written that a safe society calls for intensive cooperation between parties when it comes to crime, both at local and at national and international level.
 Not only do public organisations have to cooperate with each other in preventing, fighting and controlling crime: they also need to seek cooperation with private parties more than ever before.

 The approach to crime benefits from public-public cooperation (socially effective administration of justice) and public-private cooperation (creating barriers to criminal processes) on the basis of the social (network) task.
 In addition to severely cracking down on companies that 'facilitate' crime where necessary, we would advise the government to seek cooperation to see what is needed to remove those companies from that position.
 Businesses that are sympathetic to tackling crime need public partners for an effective approach.